 - In turn, a window will appear.

-- Now, go to General and click on Advanced.
+- Go to General and click on Advanced.

-- After that, select Compress contents to save disk space.
+- Mark Compress contents to save disk space and click the OK button.

 13. Avoid Making References to Entire Rows or Columns